JPalmerio/xsh-postproc/README.md

 - **The flux-standard reduction**, where the response function is computed.
 This window should be inspected for agreement between the blue and the green lines, signifying that the standard star has been adequately calibrated.
-The blue line is the nightly, flux-calibrated standard star and the green line tabulated flux for this star.
+The blue line is the nightly, flux-calibrated standard star and the green line is the tabulated flux for this star.

 - **The science object reduction**, where mainly the sky regions should be set for each element in the nodding sequence.
 It could look something like this, where a faint trace of the afterglow is visible, centered at -2.5 arcsec.